Mastodon

 Election Day

 November 3, 2020, was election day . . . but a significant percentage of the votes had already been cast days, weeks, or even months earlier.
-Many Americans were still spooked by health officials’ and the media’s fearmongering about COVID-19, so they took advantage of expanded access to less secure voting methods.
+Many Americans were still spooked by continued fearmongering about COVID-19 by health officials and the media, so they took advantage of expanded access to less secure voting methods.

 The people who showed up to vote in person on election day tended to be those who were not particularly concerned about catching the mostly harmless variants of COVID-19 then circulating.
 For reasons long predating the pandemic, Republican voters tend to distrust government officials and the press, and Democratic voters tend to believe them.
 It follows that a disproportionate percentage of mail-in and early votes came from Biden supporters, and a disproportional percentage of in-person votes on election day came from Trump supporters.